“Sensory language leaves us with no habit for lying. We are hostile aliens, immune from dying.” – The Spaceape

-Otolith II posed two questions: “Capital, as far as we know, was never alive.
+Otolith II posed this set of questions: “Capital, as far as we know, was never alive.
 How did it reproduce itself?
 How did it replicate?
 Did it use human skin?”
 (26) The operative word here is skin, implicated as it is in what Gilroy calls the crisis of raciology.
 Perhaps one could ask if capitalism has already superseded itself, and done so first by passing through the pores of the skin of those it designates others.
 But one might wonder whether, if this is not capitalism, it might not be something worse.
 Eshun already has an aerial attuned to that possibility, filtered through the sensibility of (for example) Detroit techno, with its canny intimations of the subsuming of the street into a militarized surveillance order, from which one had best discreetly retire.

 One could keep searching back through the database of Afrofuturism, beyond Eshun’s late twentieth century forays, as Louis Chude-Sokei does in The Sound of Culture.
 As it turns out, what is perhaps the founding text of Futurism is a perversely Afrofuturist one: Marinetti’s Mafarka: The Futurist (1910).
 It’s an exotic tale of an Islamic prince’s victory over an African army, and his desire to beget a son, part bird, part machine, who can rise up to conquer the sun — and is here perhaps the origin of the desire that gives Eshun his title.
 Or one might mention Samuel Butler’s anti-accelerationist Erewhon (1872), the ur-text on the human as the reproductive organ for the machine.
 Its imaginary landscape bares the traces of Butler’s experience in New Zealand, in the wake of colonial wars against the Maori.